Blogs at Gustavus / Linnaeus Arboretum / Perry the Corpse Flower - Update

 3. [...] noted on Perry’s Blog, media coverage is increasing.
 Should make for an interesting week [...]

-4. Kaley Rotering said
+4. Kaley Rotering says:

 The best time frame I can find is “the week of Sunday May 6th.”
 Is there any way, yet, to know more specifically?
 My sister attends GAC, and I would love to see it in bloom if possible.
 Also, if it doesn’t bloom for another few days, will the arboretum be open to the public when it does?